Search for Dark Matter Annihilation and Decay with H$\alpha$ Line Emission

 The probability to deposit in $A$ after starting in $A$ is

-where the second term in the denominator accounts for electrons leaving zone $A$ into $B$; only a fraction $1-r_B(E_e)$ of these are permanently lost to regions outside the aperture.
-Note that the rate of escape from zone $A$ to zone $C$ is negligible so is not included.
+where the second term in the denominator accounts for electrons leaving zone $A$ into $B$; only a fraction $1-r_B(E_e)$ of these are permanently lost to regions outside the aperture; escape directly from $A$ to $C$ is negligible.

 In my two-zone transport model, electrons produced anywhere in the WNM core can random-walk into the aperture region $A$ and deposit there.
 Accordingly, for electrons I replace the $J$ and $D$ factors over the aperture by those over the full WNM core,